-We are looking for Assistant Instructors for our school-year programs for 5 – 15 year olds.
+We are accepting for applications from potential Substitute Assistant Instructors for our school-year programs for 5 – 15 year olds.

 Our school year program calendar starts in on or near September 9th and continues all the way through the end of May.
 Successful applicants will work at one or more of the following programs:

 - Tuesday WEEKLY Great Blue Heron Community School, Ages 7 – 13, staff on site 8am-4pm, 27 Tuesdays, Putney VT